20 Pressure Cooker Recipes for Weight Loss

 Nutrition (per fajita, yields 4): 297 calories, 9.4 g fat (2.5 g saturated), 386 mg sodium, 16 g carbs, 2.5 g fiber, 4.2 g sugar, 36 g protein

-If fajitas aren’t one of your weight loss friendly go-to meals, we’re about to change that.
-The tex-mex signature dish is an easy way fuel your body with metabolism-boosting protein, nutrient-rich veggies, waist-shrinking avocado, calorie-scorching salsa and more.
+If fajitas aren't one of your weight loss friendly go-to meals, we're about to change that.
+The tex-mex signature dish is an easy way to fuel your body with metabolism-boosting protein, nutrient-rich veggies, waist-shrinking avocado, calorie-scorching salsa and more.
 This recipe uses charred red bell peppers, which researchers at William Paterson University ranked as the second most potent vegetables.
 Aside from boosting your immune system, the sky-high concentration of vitamins also helps to improve your mood directly!

 Get the recipe from Kitschen Cat.